Mexico City for LGBTQ Travelers

 Collected by Julie Schwietert Collazo , AFAR Local Expert

-Considered a haven in Latin America for people who identify as LGBT, Mexico City offers a number of sites, attractions, and services geared specifically toward LGBT folks.
+Considered a haven in Latin America for people who identify as LGBTQ, Mexico City offers a number of hotels, bars, attractions, and services geared specifically toward LGBTQ visitors.

 Calle de Niza 23, Juárez, 06600 Ciudad de México, CDMX, Mexico

 Mexico City has a number of excellent bookstores that double as cafés and cultural forums, and one of them is Voces en Tinta, a large, welcoming shop in the Zona Rosa neighborhood.
 The particular thematic focus of this shop is, in staff's words,...

 Andrés Bello 29, Polanco, Polanco IV Secc, 11560 Ciudad de México, CDMX, Mexico

 Calle Amberes 18, Juárez, 06600 Cuauhtémoc, CDMX, Mexico

 Though Papi Fun Bar is small and seemingly unimpressive compared to some of its trendy neighbors, this venue is super popular thanks to its Hermanas Vampiro (Vampire Sisters) drag show.
 Expect pop, kitsch, camp, and lots of gold lamé.

 Luis Moya 31, Colonia Centro, Centro, 06000 Centro, CDMX, Mexico

 If camp and kitsch aren't your thing, and the Zona Rosa "scene" is just a bit too much, then head to the Centro Histórico, where post-identity politics allow everyone to just be himself/herself/itself at Mezcaleria El Bósforo.
 The place is dark,...